Israel’s Netanyahu attacks justice system as trial begins

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu on Sunday launched a tirade against the nation’s justice system as he arrived to court for the start of his corruption trial, accusing police and prosecutors of conspiring to “depose” him.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu on Sunday launched a tirade against the nation’s justice system as his long-awaited corruption trial got underway, accusing police and prosecutors of conspiring to “depose” him.

 Netanyahu’s comments opened what is sure to be a tumultuous period for Israel as he becomes the country’s first sitting prime minister ever to go on trial.
 Hundreds of protesters calling him the “crime minister” demonstrated outside his official residence, while hundreds of supporters, including leading members of his Likud party, rallied in support of him at the courthouse.

-Netanyahu faces charges of fraud, breach of trust, and accepting bribes in a series of corruption cases stemming from ties to wealthy friends.
+Netanyahu faces charges of fraud, breach of trust and accepting bribes in a series of corruption cases stemming from ties to wealthy friends.
 He is accused of accepting lavish gifts and offering to grant favors to powerful media moguls in exchange for favorable coverage of him and his family.
 He denies the charges, which come after years of scandals swirling around the family.

 Netanyahu entered the Jerusalem courtroom wearing a blue surgical mask, in line with public health restriction due to the coronavirus pandemic.
 He stood and talked to his lawyers, refusing to sit until TV cameras left the room.

 As the proceedings began, the lawyers and judges also wore masks, with the three-judge panel sitting behind a glass divider.
 In a hint of what could lie ahead, his lawyers said they would need two to three months to respond to the arraignment, and said they needed additional funds to add to their defense’s legal team.
+Netanyahu sat silently.

 When he arrived at the courthouse, Netanyahu revived his claims that he is the victim of a deep state-type conspiracy by media, police, prosecutors and judges out to oust him.